Home » House Bill 1420

 Is Training Required for ESAs According to HB 1420?

 One of the key distinctions outlined in HB 1420 is that emotional support animals are not required to undergo specific training.
 This sets them apart from service animals, who must receive specialized training to perform tasks directly related to a person’s disability.
+While training is not mandatory, it is encouraged that ESA owners ensure their animals exhibit appropriate behavior in public.
+This helps foster positive interactions and maintains community standards.

 Who Can Recommend an ESA Letter in Arkansas?